Notts County F.C.: Notts County in the media

 In 1959, Colin Slater began reporting on Notts County for the Nottingham Evening News, his first match covered being a 2–1 win for the Magpies over Chester.
 He became BBC Radio Nottingham's Notts County correspondent in 1968, first reporting for the station on a 5–0 defeat to Lincoln City, and reported or commentated on more than 2,500 matches before retiring, his final game covered coming against Newport in May 2017.
 Slater became strongly identified with the club, known as "the voice of Notts County".
 Slater died in January 2022; before his funeral, his cortege visited Meadow Lane, where it was given a guard of honour by dozens of Notts supporters.

 In 2002, the BBC broadcast Paradise Heights, a drama series set in Nottingham.
 Ralph Little's character was a Notts County fan, and Little was required to sing the "Wheelbarrow Song".
-In 2003, journalist David McVay published Steak…Diana Ross: Diary of a Football Nobody, recounting his time as a Magpies player in the 1970s.
+In 2003, journalist David McVay published Steak…Diana Ross: Diary of a Football Nobody, recounting his time as a Magpies player in the 1970's.
 In 2012, playwright William Ivory, a Notts County supporter, wrote a play based on McVay's book, which ran at the Nottingham Playhouse.
+Ivory often references Notts County in his screenplays, including his 2013 TV show Truckers.
+Another Notts fan, Shane Meadows, also references the club in some of his work, including his 1997 film TwentyFourSeven.

+There is an episode of BBC Radio 5's Sport's Strangest Crimes, narrated by Nottingham-born Alice Levine, called The Trillion Dollar Conman.
+It tells the story of when conman Russell King took over the club in 2009.
+In 2026, a book of the same name was released, written by Ben Robinson.
+The same year, the Sky documentary King of Lies: Football's Trillion Dollar Con was shown.

 During the 2022–23 season, Notts County were involved in an intense race with Wrexham for the National League's championship and its solitary automatic promotion place.
 As a result, Notts featured in the FX television show Welcome to Wrexham, documenting the actors Ryan Reynolds and Rob McElhenney's takeover of Wrexham.